Meet Sahira

 I take deep inspiration from Black queer excellence and activism - artists like Bob the Drag Queen, The Vixen, Shea Couleé, and Peppermint - who remind us that drag isn’t just about looking good.
 It’s about toppling systems.

 My drag is political, spiritual, and raw.
 But it also knows how to play.
-I work across mediums — makeup, music, movement, fashion, comedy, and more — because for me, drag is not about playing a part.
-It’s about exploration and expression.
+I work across mediums - makeup, music, movement, fashion, comedy, and more.
+At its core, my drag is a simple truth: we are boundless, if we choose to be.

 Upcoming Events